-Review on Da Scalzo
+Review on Sicily by Da Scalzo

-Billed as an 'Art Brasserie', Da Scalzo occupies a red-brick listed townhouse in the desirable hinterland between Belgravia and Pimlico.
+Billed as an 'Art Brasserie', Sicily by Da Scalzo occupies a red-brick listed townhouse in the desirable hinterland between Belgravia and Pimlico.
 The impressive space, with its herringbone wood floors and lofty vaulted ceiling, once did service as the hall of St Michael's Church, Chester Square, but it has been given a new lease of life of late.

 There's a white marble bar downstairs, and white walls to highlight the displays of paintings and prints from contemporary British artists, plus a heated terrace for alfresco meals.
 It's all rather dramatic and exciting and an all-day boon for locals, commuters and art-loving foodies.